“A performer’s reputation is enhanced by or diminished with each musical interaction.”

 I suspect that almost every skilled musician has been asked to perform free of charge, often by strangers and organizations that can afford to pay.

-Assuming that you normally earn fees to perform, here are some tips to help you handle such requests productively.
+If you normally earn fees to perform, here are strategies to help you handle such requests productively.

 1. Set Standards

 A basic standard that I use is this: If event staff will be paid, the musicians should be paid.
 For example, if at a fundraising event the piano tuner and caterer earn professional fees, so too should the musicians.